 Due to lack of snow in Anchorage, the 2015 Iditarod was re-started in Fairbanks last Monday.
 The Iditarod is an annual long-distance sled-dog race starting with sixteen (!) dogs per sled (see photo above).
 The race is in memory of the serum run to Nome in 1925.

 At that time, Nome faced a diphtheria epidemic against which the Alaska Native children were not immune.
 In Nome, serum existed only in insufficient quantity.
 Moreover, it was expired!
 Anchorage was the nearest place with enough serum.
 Back then (as still today), there was no road to Nome.
+The photos in this post feature Alaska street style how it is worn by people watching the Iditarod, which is a sled dog race in remebrance of the serum run.

 The serum run